KjeldSchmidt/Screen-Gallery/README.md

 Screen-Gallery
 ==============

 A full screen, responsive, endless scrolling gallery plugin for wordpress.
+Not currently under development and not recommended for production use.
+Feel free to use it in any way you like.
+Probably GPL or CC0 or something.

 Already functional:
 	→Endless scrolling